 - Did I get the job?
 (Don't be impatient.
 They'll let you know.)

-Depending on the type of job for which you're interviewing, there are specific questions you may want to ask your interviewer.
+Depending on the type of job for which you're interviewing, there are specific questions you may want to ask your interviewer in various fields.

 In addition to preparing a list of questions to ask the hiring manager, it's also important to review the most common interview questions you'll likely be asked so you can think about how you will answer.